 - 1 large red onion, peeled and cut into 1'' segments

 - Thread bell peppers, onions and turkey breast strips onto skewers, alternating the meat and vegetables.
 For smaller cut pieces of turkey, thread one end of the meat, make a loop, and thread the other end to double it up.

 - Oil the grill grates with vegetable oil before placing skewers on grill.

 - Grill the kabobs for 2-3 minutes per side, covering while cooking.

 - Remove and serve with lime and cilantro, and optional garnishments above.

 - If you cannot find these pre-seasoned turkey breast strips, buy a pound of Honeysuckle White Turkey Breast Cutlets.
 Cut into small pieces, and throw in a Ziploc bag.
-Add the juice of one lime, 2 tbsp fajita seasoning mix, and 2 tbsp vegetable oil, then mix to coat.
+Add the juice of one lime, 2 tablespoon fajita seasoning mix, and 2 tablespoon vegetable oil, then mix to coat.
 Allow to marinate for at least 30 minutes, up to overnight, in the refrigerator.